 "Never shall I forget that night, the first night in camp, which has turned my life into one long night, seven times sealed.
 Never shall I forget that smoke.
 Never shall I forget the small faces of the children whose bodies I saw transformed into smoke under a silent sky.
 Never shall I forget those flames which consumed my faith forever.
 Never shall I forget that nocturnal silence which deprived me, for all eternity, of the desire to live.
 Never shall I forget those moments which murdered my God and my soul and turned my dreams to dust.
 Never shall I forget all these things, even were I condemned to live as long as God Himself.
 Never."

 This passage, arguably the most famous in Night, encapsulates the devastating impact of the Holocaust on Eliezer's faith.
-The repetition of "Never shall I forget" emphasizes the permanence of the trauma.
-The imagery of smoke, flames, and silence conveys the horror and the utter absence of divine intervention.
+Now, the imagery of smoke, flames, and silence conveys the horror and the utter absence of divine intervention.
+And the repetition of "Never shall I forget" emphasizes the permanence of the trauma.
 The line "those moments which murdered my God and my soul" is particularly powerful, suggesting that the atrocities Eliezer witnessed were so profound that they shattered his belief in a benevolent God.
 This quote highlights the central question posed by Night: how can one maintain faith in the face of such unspeakable evil?

 -